-The Hungry Ghost Festival falls on the 15th day of the seventh lunar month (2 September in 2020), with Ghost month running from 16 August - 19 September
+The Hungry Ghost Festival falls on the 15th day of the seventh lunar month (30 August in 2023), with Ghost Month running from 16 August to 14 September this year.

-If you’re looking for cultural things to do in the city, it’s always a good idea to explore these beautiful Chinese temples, pick up your next reads at these Hong Kong bookstores or check out different art galleries in Hong Kong.
-Starting in August, the Hungry Ghost Festival is celebrated largely by the Chiu Chow Community, and along with Chinese opera and the burning of paper gifts there’s a list of things you should and shouldn’t do to not upset our spirit brothers and sisters.
+If you’re looking for cultural things to do in the city, it’s always a good idea to explore these beautiful Chinese temples, pick up your next reads at these Hong Kong bookstores, or check out different art galleries in Hong Kong.
+Starting from mid-August this year, the Hungry Ghost Festival is celebrated largely by the Chiu Chow community.
+Along with Chinese opera and the burning of paper gifts, there’s a list of things you should and shouldn’t do to not upset our spirit brothers and sisters.

 What is the Hungry Ghost Festival?

-People also burn carefully crafted origami-like paper gifts constructed to resemble everything from clothing and designer bags to fast food and electronics, so don’t be concerned if you smell burning around town or even in the corridors of your apartment block during this time.
+People also burn carefully crafted origami-like paper gifts constructed to resemble everything from clothing and designer bags to fast food and electronics.
+So, don’t be too concerned if you smell burning around town, or even in the corridors of your apartment block during this time.

 Why does Hong Kong recognise the Hungry Ghost Festival?

 In 2011, the festival was recognised as part of China’s intangible cultural heritage.
 Its roots date back more than 2,000 years and it is celebrated by Buddhists and Taoists.
 In Hong Kong, it is celebrated by the Chiu Chow community in particular, many of whom trace their roots to Guangdong province.